Siddhayoga

-Siddhayoga (Hindi: सिद्ध योग), also known as Sahaj yoga, Kundalini yoga, Shaktipat yoga, Maha yoga, Shakti yoga, or Kriya yoga, is a central element in the guru-disciple relationship, in which the guru is understood to transfer Shakti (strength) to the disciple through a process called Shaktipat.
-Within this tradition, the process is described as automatically infusing Shakti from the guru into the disciple.
+Siddhayoga (Hindi: सिद्ध योग), also known as sahaj yoga, kundalini yoga, shaktipat yoga, maha yoga, shakti yoga, and kriya yoga, refers to a yoga tradition with the guru-disciple relationship as central to some lineages.
+According to the tradition, the guru transfers shakti (energy) to the disciple through a process called shaktipat.

-Various lineages exist within Siddhayoga, some with a common origin and others without.
-Different groups, even those not using the specific term Siddhayoga, discuss the infusion of kundalini shakti.
+Multiple lineages are associated with Siddhayoga, some sharing historical connections and others developing independently.
+Different groups, even those that do not use the term Siddhayoga, discuss the awakening of the kundalini shakti.

-Teachings similar to those in Siddhayoga are said to trace back to Tantric masters, such as the scholar Abhinavagupta.
-Shakti is considered the energy of an eternal soul and, within the tradition, is accessible regardless of religious background.
-Due to this perspective, Siddhayoga is sometimes viewed as having universal aspects rather than being exclusively Hindu.
+Teachings of Siddhayoga can be traced back to Tantric masters, such as Abhinavagupta.
+In this tradition, Shakti is described as an energy inherent to the soul, which practitioners consider accessible regardless of religious background.
+Because of this perspective, Siddhayoga is sometimes viewed as having secular aspects rather than being exclusively Hindu in a sectarian sense.

-Scriptural Sources
+Scriptural sources

-Within Siddhayoga, the tradition's teachings are described as aiming to uncover an eternal source of qualities such as peace, creativity, spiritual energy, and the nature of the soul.
-The guru is considered to play a significant role in facilitating this transformation for the disciple.
-Within this tradition, the Yoga Vani is considered a significant scripture guiding on the path of Siddhayoga.
+The teachings of Siddhayoga focus on the development of qualities such as peace, creativity, and spiritual energy.
+The guru is considered to play a significant role in facilitating this transformation of the disciple.
+The Yoga Vani is considered a significant scripture guiding practitioners on the path of Siddhayoga.

-The siddhayoga guru is said to prepare the "kundalini shakti", which is believed to be infused in the disciple at the muladhara chakra.
-This process is believed to awaken and raise spiritual energy up the Sushumna.
-Various ancient texts discuss the perceived transformative effects of proximity to the guru.
-The Kularnava Tantra states: "An intelligent person should regard this teacher as their preceptor by whose contact inexpressible bliss is produced in the disciple."
-The Yoga Vasistha says: "A real preceptor is one who can produce blissful sensation in the body of the disciple by their sight, touch, or instructions."
+A Siddhayoga guru is believed to possess the kundalini shakti, which radiates from the master to the disciple at the Muladhara Chakra.
+This process awakens and raises spiritual energy up the Sushumna.
+Several classical texts within Yogic and Tantric traditions describe transformative effects attributed to proximity to a guru.
+The Kularnava Tantra states: "An intelligent person should regard this teacher as their preceptor, by whose contact inexpressible bliss is produced in the disciple."
+The Yoga Vasistha says: "A real preceptor can produce a blissful sensation in the body of the disciple by their sight, touch, or instructions."

-Siddhayoga is described as focusing on internal transformation, allowing individuals to develop what is considered their true nature irrespective of external practices, rites, and rituals.
-It is said to emphasize a unique path for each individual (dharma), believed to be tailored to their desires and in balance with nature's rhythms.
-The tradition describes Siddhayoga's transformative experiences and the development of inner divine love as potentially fulfilling aspirations for connection with the soul or God, mental peace, and harmony with others and nature.
+Practitioners describe Siddhayoga as a focus on internal transformation and the realization of one's "true nature", regardless of specific external rites and rituals.
+The tradition characterizes it as an individual spiritual path (dharma) aligned with a person's specific inclinations and in balance with nature's rhythms.
+Traditional accounts describe these practices as being intended to promote mental tranquility and a sense of harmony.